3dbfeuh/3dbfeuh.github.io/articles/guhh furries.md

 all im saying is lots of furries these days are seriously messed up in the head. ![emoji](../media/emojis/joepc.gif)

+i feel like i should've used ChatGPT atleast once to see if anything i said makes sense.

 ![f3x world is doomed](https://media.discordapp.net/attachments/876150702093795378/1099323504622571540/20230215_153344.png)